Our Parishes

 Langley with Hardley

-For many years, this has been one village sharing one parish council, but with two parish churches – St Margaret’s Hardley and St Michael’s Langley, though for regular worship Hardley acts as the place of worship; St Michael’s role has been largely as a school chapel to Langley School.
+For many years, this has been one village sharing one parish council, but with two parish churches: St Margaret’s Hardley and St Michael’s Langley.
+For regular worship Hardley acts as the place of worship; St Michael’s role has been largely as a school chapel to Langley School.

-These are rural Norfolk villages on the edge of the marshes – there are no shops, and the local primary school closed some years ago.
+These are rural Norfolk villages on the edge of the marshes: there are no shops, and the local primary school closed some years ago.
 There is a village hall and a well equipped playground.
-There is a wide social mix of people made up of farmers, farm workers and commuters and the housing reflects this with a mix of owner occupied, privately rented and local authority housing.
+There is a wide social mix of people made up of farmers, farm workers and commuters and the housing reflects.
 The combined population is approximately 350.

 St.Margaret's, Hardley